I just treated for lice, why am I still itching? Do I need to treat again? Not necessarily, there are a few reasons why you are still itchy.

 - You find live lice (bugs).

-- You are following up with a second treatment as recommended 7-10 days after the first treatment.
+- You are using a second treatment as recommended 7-10 days after the first treatment.

 Now, on to the business of itching; there are a few reasons to explain why one might still be itchy post treatment:

-If you went with one of the traditional lice treatment options, they use chemical pesticides such as permethrin or pyrethrum which may be harsh and irritating to the scalp.
-If you have used Licefreee!, you’ll notice the active ingredient is sodium chloride, more simply known as salt.
+If traditional lice treatments were used, they may be harsh and irritating to the scalp.
+Traditional lice treatments contain chemical pesticides, pyrethrum or permethrin.
+If you have used Licefreee!, you’ll notice the active ingredient is sodium chloride, known as salt.
 Salt, as we know, can be drying (think of salt’s effect on slugs!).

 You may have tried several types of lice treatments.